Meta Platforms Whale Trades Spotted

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Meta Platforms options trades today is 1699.4 with a total volume of 17,925.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Meta Platforms's big money trades within a strike price range of $280.0 to $360.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Meta Platforms's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Meta Platforms's whale trades within a strike price range from $310.0 to $415.0 in the last 30 days.

 Meta Platforms Option Volume And Open Interest Over Last 30 Days